 In 1977-78, the Stones used Collins for their Some Girls album, using his saxophone for Miss You.
 He also contributed to Love You Live.
 Collins was possibly introduced to the Stones through Bad Company drummer Simon Kirke, who was hanging around the sessions, and had recorded with him.

-with The Alan Parsons Project, Graham Parker, the Stray Cats,
+work with The Alan Parsons Project, Graham Parker, the Stray Cats,

 Dire Straits, Milli Vanilli and Clannad.
-He also contributed
+He also contributed to

 RY COODER (1947- )

 Best-known as a slide guitar player, Los Angeles-born Ry Cooder has made a career out of exploiting and expanding upon various eclectic American roots music genre, much like Taj Mahal with whom he associated in the mid-'60s to form the short-lived band The Rising Sons.
 Soon after that band's demise, he started a fruitful career as a studio musician, playing with artists such as the Monkees and Captain Beefheart.
 In 1968, Ry Cooder was brought in by Jack Nitzsche to perform on the soundtrack to the movie Performance, in which Mick Jagger played a role.
 This led to another even more successful career as a composer of movie soundtracks, which is Cooder's forté.
 It also led to his meeting the Stones, during the same period that Taj Mahal did, and collaborating on their records.